ScattrdBlade/pluginRepo/README.md

 2. Unzip the downloaded ZIP file into the `userplugins` folder.
 3. Ensure it's structured as `src/userplugins/pluginRepo` or `src/userplugins/pluginRepo-main`
 5. Run `pnpm build` in the terminal (command prompt/CMD) and the plugin should be added.

-> [!TIP]
-> If you run into any issues, please feel free to message me on Discord: [scattrdblade](https://discord.com/users/678007540608532491)